 As the Senior Product Designer and I are not from a farming background we ran a few sessions with our internal farming experts to understand the different roles on a Sheep, Beef, and/or Dairy farm.
 In these workshops, we co-created our farmer roles from our internal staff's farming knowledge and our experience conducting customer research.
 We found that even these work-in-progress roles on a page, helped us to think of our customers' JTBD, and we quickly started to use them.

 After completing our review, we identified our role priorities.
-Our top priority remains to ensure that all users who frequently use our applications have a seamless experience.
+Our top priority is to ensure that all users who frequently use our applications have a seamless experience.
 Even though workers do not pay for the tool, if it is difficult to use, they may not utilise it, leading to a potential cancellation of the subscription by the Farm Owner.
-Our second priority is to cater to the needs of third-party users, particularly compliance roles, such as auditors, environmental consultants, and rural professionals, to ensure that they have the information from FarmIQ at their fingertips to perform their tasks efficiently.
+Our second priority is to cater to our third-party users, particularly compliance roles, such as auditors, environmental consultants, and rural professionals, to ensure that they have the information from FarmIQ at their fingertips to perform their tasks efficiently.

 Refining our farmers' roles